zachbrehm/mccall_lab/content/authors/yun_zhang/_index.md

 # Username (this should match the folder name)
 authors:
-- zhang
+- yun_zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Staff Scientist-Biostatician
+role: Staff Scientist at JCVI

 # Organizations/Affiliations
 organizations: